3 ways to know if your 401(k) portfolio is too conservative

 A big allocation to bond funds could make your portfolio too conservative, especially depending on when in your life you’re over-allocated.
 By missing out on higher growth early on and the power of compounding, you seriously hurt your potential portfolio 20, 30 and 40 years later.

-“Being over-allocated to bonds early in your investment career could have (negative) effects since the growth of most bonds are lower than 2 percent today, which is barely keeping up with inflation,” says Chris Keller, partner at Kingman Financial Group in San Antonio.
+“Being over-allocated to bonds early in your investment career could have (negative) effects since the growth of most bond funds is lower than 2 percent today, which is barely keeping up with inflation,” says Chris Keller, partner at Kingman Financial Group in San Antonio.

 A big allocation might be anything over 50 percent allocated to bonds, but it really does depend on your age and when you plan to tap your money.
 As you get closer to retirement, it becomes more prudent to shift to a higher percentage of bond funds.